-I used to make miniature origami zoos at school, city maquettes for school projects, played with little dolls and their tiny accessories, clothes and doll’s house utensils.
+I used to make miniature origami zoos at school, city maquettes for school projects and played with little dolls and their tiny accessories, clothes, and doll’s house utensils.

 I’ve had hobbies making polymer clay miniatures and little things made with resin.
-Then as I mentioned, in 2009 I found my new passion for baking, but only this year I decided to put all of these together and came up with the idea of the miniature cupcakes.
+Then as I mentioned, in 2009 I found my new passion for baking, but only this year, I decide to put all of these together and came up with the idea of the miniature cupcakes.

 MT: Tell me about Miss Apple’s Sweets products and services.